-Although the R8 has an appearance that fits right in with Italian exotics, it isn't so much a competitor to the likes of the Ferrari F430 and Lamborghini Gallardo, as both of those vehicles appeal to a niche group of affluent enthusiasts and collectors who don't expect as much practicality in a vehicle and will wait in line for years for delivery.
+Although the R8 has an appearance that blends in some exotic appeal, it isn't so much a competitor to the likes of the Ferrari F430 and Lamborghini Gallardo.

-The Gran Turismo has a larger cabin and a backseat that's large enough for small adults, along with a distinctly Italian style, though it's heavier than the especially nimble R8; unless you’re with enthusiasts in the know, it probably won’t turn heads as much as the R8 either.
+The Maserati Gran Turismo has a larger cabin and a backseat that's large enough for small adults, along with a distinctly Italian style, though it's heavier than the especially nimble R8 and not particularly known for easy, trouble-free service.

-The Aston is similarly heavier, exclusive, and luxurious, and it's a great grand-touring vehicle.
+The Aston Vantage is heavier, more exclusive, and more luxurious, and it's a great grand-touring vehicle.

 The Porsche 911 remains arguably the most practical choice in the group, with its more spacious front and rear cargo areas, and an enviable record for safety--provided you don't think 911s are a dime a dozen.

 Get FREE Dealer Quotes

 |2010 Audi R8Browse Used Listings||2011 Porsche 911Browse Used Listings||2011 Maserati GranTurismoBrowse Used Listings|

 |12 MPG City / 20 MPG Hwy||14 MPG City / 26 MPG Hwy||12 MPG City / 20 MPG Hwy|

 |Gas V8||Gas Flat 6-cyl||Gas V8|

 |2-Door Coupe Manual quattro 4.2L||2-Door Coupe Carrera||2-Door Coupe GranTurismo|